Advanced Battle Concepts

 |No light at all||Rank Value 20|

-Each rank value of darkness reduces the effective range of a character's sight by one sector.
+Each rank value of darkness reduces the effective range of a character's sight by eleven sectors.
 It also imposes a -1 RS penalty on all actions, with a maximum hindrance of -4 RS.
-Darkness of rank value 20 or greater impedes one's sense of vision entirely, baring super human sensory capabilities, meaning one must rely upon those, or other senses, in order to act.
+Darkness of rank value 20 or greater impedes one's sense of vision entirely, baring super-human sensory capabilities, meaning one must rely upon those, or other senses, to act.
 Higher intensities of darkness actively work against anything generating light.

 |Ancient nuclear event||Rank Value 4|

 When an area is irradiated, it tends to hold onto that energy for quite a while.
 Most cannot perceive radiation directly, and in time it may not be readily apparent that a release of radioactivity had even occurred (see: Chernobyl).
 Radiation will discharge into non-radioactive materials coming in contact with irradiated matter in an SD fashion, though - until it's all used up, at least.

 In play, most exposure to radiation will come in the form of characters blundering into a radioactive area.
 When this happens, they must pass a Fortitude ACTION roll against the intensity of the lingering radioactivity each turn or suffer SD Energy damage.
 If some characters are affected and others are not, they may inadvertently discharge radiation into each other on contact.